rahmatH9/Password-Manager-CLI-/README.md

 # Password-Manager-CLI-

-A Python-based Command Line Password Manager with AES-encrypted storage, master password protection, logging, and backup functionality.

-Features AES-256 Encryption using Fernet (with PBKDF2 Key Derivation and Salt) Master Password Protection with 3 Attempt Lockout Add, View, Search, Update, and Delete Passwords securely Auto-generate Strong Passwords on demand Activity Logging to logs.txt for operation tracking Data Export & Import for safe backups and restores CLI-based Interface with simple navigation Built with Python 3, Cryptography, and Colorama
+This is a Python-based command line password manager that securely stores and manages passwords using AES-256 encryption.
+The tool provides a simple and intuitive interface for users to add, view, search, update, and delete passwords.

+Features

+- AES-256 Encryption: Password entries are encrypted with Fernet symmetric encryption before storage.
+- Master Password Protection: The tool requires a master password to access stored credentials, with a 3-attempt lockout feature.
+- Add, View, Search, Update, and Delete Passwords: Users can perform various actions on stored passwords.
+- Auto-generate Strong Passwords: The tool can generate strong passwords on demand.
+- Activity Logging: Every critical operation is logged with timestamps for accountability.
+- Data Export & Import: Users can export data for backup and import from a backup securely.

-Requirements Python 3.x Cryptography
+Requirements

-pip install cryptography colorama
+- Python 3.x: The tool is built with Python 3 and requires a compatible version.
+- Cryptography: The tool uses the cryptography library for encryption and decryption.
+- Colorama: The tool uses Colorama for colored output in the command line interface.

-Usage Example
+Usage

-Run the password manager
+1. Run the password manager using python password_manager.py.
-python password_manager.py

-On first run, you'll be asked to set a Master Password Access your stored credentials securely after verifying with the Master Password Perform Add, View, Search, Update, Delete, Export, and Import actions from the CLI menu
+2. On the first run, you'll be asked to set a master password.
+3. Access your stored credentials securely after verifying with the master password.
+4. Perform various actions like add, view, search, update, delete, export, and import from the CLI menu.

 How it Works

-Key Derivation: Uses PBKDF2 with SHA-256 and a random salt to derive a secure key from your Master Password.
-Encryption: Password entries are encrypted with Fernet symmetric encryption before storage.
-Master Password Protection: Without the correct master key, password data remains inaccessible.
-Logging: Every critical operation is logged with timestamps for accountability.
-Backup & Import: Allows exporting data for backup and importing from a backup securely.
+1. Key Derivation: The tool uses PBKDF2 with SHA-256 and a random salt to derive a secure key from the master password.
+2. Encryption: Password entries are encrypted with Fernet symmetric encryption before storage.
+3. Master Password Protection: Without the correct master key, password data remains inaccessible.
+4. Logging: Every critical operation is logged with timestamps for accountability.

+Security Measures

+- AES-256 Encryption: The tool uses AES-256 encryption to secure password entries.
+- Master Password Protection: The tool requires a master password to access stored credentials.
+- 3-Attempt Lockout: The tool locks out users after 3 incorrect master password attempts.

+Backup and Import

+- Data Export: Users can export data for backup securely.
+- Data Import: Users can import data from a backup securely.

+Logging

+- Activity Logging: Every critical operation is logged with timestamps for accountability.
+- Log File: Logs are stored in a file named logs.txt.

 Disclaimer

-This tool is for personal and ethical use only.
-If you forget your Master Password, your stored data will be irrecoverable.
-Always ensure your data files are stored securely to prevent unauthorized access.
+- Personal and Ethical Use: This tool is for personal and ethical use only.
+- Master Password Recovery: If you forget your master password, your stored data will be irrecoverable.
+- Secure Data Storage: Always ensure your data files are stored securely to prevent unauthorized access.